Zero (Bump of Chicken song): Composition

 Fujiwara wrote the song between January 20 and 21, 2011.
 During composition, Fujiwara never had a clear idea of what to create, instead creating the song on the fly while in the recording booth creating the guitar demo track.
 His main inspiration was a piece of concept art showing the twelve main characters grouped together holding their weapons.
 He did not know their names or the game's planned story, instead drawing on the illustration as an indication of conflict.
 During composition, the song had no title, eventually taking its name from the game's planned final title of Type-0.
 He described the song as being about the fighters, their families, and the listeners.

 "Zero" is a mid-tempo rock track with a "lyrical melody" representing endings, lasting for 6 minutes and 55 seconds.
 Fujisaka began by creating the chord sequence.
 The song starts in the key A minor, with a D being introduced before moving into a chorus sung in C. The song's sombre melody was decided by Fujiwara based on this chosen chord sequence.
 The song opens with an arpeggio, and included a Mellotron and "chirping" using the drums and base to create a contrast with the rest of the song.
 To create an unusual sound alongside these, Fujiwara incorporated a Udu to add a "tribal" element.
 All of these elements were suggested by the band's producer.

 After creating the initial track, Fujisaka showed it without warning to the other band members, playing promotional footage of Type-0 in the background to create the right atmosphere.
 Naoi remembered being moved by the combination of Type-0's world view and Fujiwara's work.
 He had difficulty playing for the song for a time until he separated the song from the game's context and treated it as another song by the band.
-A version was recorded for the opening by Fujiwara, with the theme performed on an acoustic guitar.
-Fujiwara created the alternate opening version after talking with Square Enix staff, creating something that would have a different tone.
-The in-game version also incorporated the recurring "Main Theme" by Nobuo Uematsu.
+An alternate version for acoustic guitar was performed by Fujiwara for the game's opening.
+He created the opening version after talking with Square Enix staff, intending it to have a different tone from the original version.
+The in-game version also incorporated the recurring "Final Fantasy Main Theme" by Nobuo Uematsu.